Sheffield Postgraduate Scholarships

 - You come from one of the most deprived areas of the country as defined by the government's IMD (Indices of Multiple Deprivation) database.
 If your postcode IMD value is 16,250 or less, you meet this criteria.
 You can check your postcode ranking using the IMD website.
 You should check the postcode for the address you lived at during your last year of school or college.
 Please note this criteria only applies to students who live in England.

 - You come from an area where it is unusual for people to go to university.
-This is defined by the government's classification called Polar 3, to meet this criteria your address must fall into quintile 1 or 2 in the young participation quintile or the Adult HE qualification quintile for Polar 3 or 4.
+This is defined by the government's classification called Polar, to meet this criteria your address must fall into quintile 1 or 2 in the young participation quintile or the Adult HE qualification quintile for Polar 3 or 4.
 You can check your postcode quintile using the POLAR search tool.
 You should check the postcode for the address you lived at during your last year of school or college.
 Please note this criteria only applies to students from the UK.